Contrast-Security-OSS/docs/content/user/starthere/UI-intro.md

 Find information on solutions and techniques to resolve a vulnerability by delving into Contrast's overview of the issue, which explains why it was flagged.
 Contrast also provides a **How To Fix** section which gives steps on resolving the issue.

-### Check a fixed vulnerability
+### Confirm the fix

 There are a couple of ways to verify that you fixed a vulnerability.

 **Replay the request.** If the issue is remediated and marked accordingly, you can replay the HTTP request under the **HTTP Info** tab in the vulnerability's details page to see if the issue is fixed.
 If it isn't fixed, the issue reappears with a status of **Reported**.

-**Check build number.** You can assign a build version number to an application for tracking; this data, if available, also applies to any vulnerabilities found on the application.
+**Check build number.** You can assign a build version number to an application for tracking; this data, if available, also applies to any vulnerabilities found in the application.
 You can use the number to verify whether an issue still exists by selecting the "Open" quick view of the **Vulnerabilities** grid and searching for the build number.